Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 }
 ```

-This is one of main function to call our method, rest are also similar.
-Complete Java code is available at [github](https://github.com/Vipin-Sharma/JDK12Examples).
+This is one of the main function to call our method, rest are also similar.
+Complete Java code is available at [Github](https://github.com/Vipin-Sharma/JDK12Examples).

 ```java
 public class SwitchStatementColonSyntax {